Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Results

 We start by discussing the recovery of the mass distribution.
-Already with 100 events, we can confidently measure that $\lambda \neq 0$ and $\lambda \neq 1$, indicating that the population cannot be described by a single component.
-In App.~\ref{app:mass_rec} we show examples of how the total mass and mass ratio distributions are recovered as the number of events increases.
-Figure~\ref{fig:p_multi_alpha} displays the 90\% confidence interval of $p_{\rm bimodal}$ (centered on the median) as a function of the number of events.
+With 100 events, we can already confidently measure that $\lambda \neq 0$ and $\lambda \neq 1$, which indicates that the population cannot be described by a single component.
+In Appendix~\ref{app:mass_rec} we show examples of how the total mass and mass ratio distributions are recovered as the number of events increases.
+Figure~\ref{fig:p_multi_alpha} displays the 90\% confidence interval of $p_{\rm bimodal}$ (centred on the median) as a function of the number of events.
 With $500$ detections, we can already establish in most cases that the total mass distribution is bimodal, and with $1{,}000$ detections this can be determined unambiguously, regardless of $\alpha_{\rm L}$.

 Next, we turn to the distinction between the two redshift distributions.
-The upper panel of Fig.~\ref{fig:z_strong} shows representative examples of the reconstructed redshift distributions for $\alpha_{\rm L}=1$ as the number of events increases.
+The upper panel of Fig.~\ref{fig:z_strong} shows representative examples of the reconstructed redshift distributions for $\alpha_{\rm L}=-1$ as the number of events increases.
 The lower panel shows the distribution of KS statistics, both between-population and within-population.
 The value above the bottom panel indicates $p_{\rm dist}$.
 This figure provides a visual interpretation of our method for estimating the probability that the two redshift distributions differ: as the confidence bands overlap less, the between-population KS distribution is moved towards higher values than the within-population ones, and the computed $p_{\rm dist}$ increases.
-We observe that the redshift distribution of the heavy population is typically better constrained than that of the light population, as a consequence of their larger SNR.
+We observe that the redshift distribution of the heavy population is typically better constrained than that of the light population, as a consequence of their larger S/N.

 Our results for $p_{\rm dist}$ are shown in Fig.~\ref{fig:p_dist_alpha}.
-For $\alpha_{\rm L}=-0.5$, we can already establish that the two redshift distributions differ with more than $95\%$ confidence using $1{,}000$ events.
+For $\alpha_{\rm L}=-0.5$, we can already establish that the two redshift distributions differ with more than $95\%$ confidence using $500$ events.
 For $\alpha_{\rm L}=-1$, this level of significance is reached in over $95\%$ of realisations with $5{,}000$ events.
-For $\alpha_{\rm L}=-1.5$, the distinction becomes more challenging, and it appears that many more events are needed in order to distinguish the distributions.
+For $\alpha_{\rm L}=-1.5$, the distinction becomes more challenging, and it appears that many more events are needed in order to distinguish the distributions, in agreement with the results found in the single population case.